Home > Kyoto This Month > Museums, Theatre & Other Fun

 Kyoto Museum of Traditional Crafts

-Exhibits of and information related to all of Kyoto's craft traditions; including educational videos and a small library; guidance available in English, Chinese and Korean; Until May 6: Kyoto Wood Craft Exhibition: Tea ceremony utensils, furniture and many other forms of Kyoto’s traditional wood craft works will be exhibited; May 10-June 9: The World of Kyoto Lacquer Ware: Beautiful and shiny Kyoto-style lacquer ware, known internationally as “japan,” will be exhibited; Traditional Craft Demonstrations: Every day (except for Mon.) from 10:00 to 16:30, visitors can observe experienced Kyoto craftsmen at work; Maiko Dance: Dance performances by a real maiko; every Sun., from 14:00-15:30 (3 performances); open 9:00-17:00; free of charge.
+Exhibits and information related to all of Kyoto's craft traditions: including educational videos and a small library; guidance available in English; Until Dec.15: Kyoto Ceramic Exhibition: Traditional Kyoto-style ceramics by experienced craftsmen will be exhibited; Jan.
+4-Feb.
+3: Kyoto Shinto Accessories and Articles Exhibition: Sacred Shinto shrine articles and tools including mirrors, folding screens, music instruments, etc.; Traditional Craft Demonstrations: Every day (except for Mon.) from 10:00 to 16:30, visitors can observe experienced Kyoto craftsmen at work; Maiko Dance: Dance performances by a real maiko; every Sun., from 14:00-15:30 (3 performances); open 9:00-17:00; free of charge; Tel: 075-762-2670.

 Namikawa Cloisonne Museum of Kyoto